 - Concentrations: General Track, Trauma Studies or Applied Behavior Analysis Certification.

 - Length: 2 year Accelerated Track, 3 years full-time, or 4 years part-time

-- Enrolling New Students: August (or May for the Accelerated Track)
+- Start Term: August (or May for the Accelerated Track)

 - Cost: View our affordable tuition rates.
 Receive a 20% Alumni Discount if you earned a bachelor's or associate degree from EU!